eddy8700/spring-cloud-hash-broker/README.md

 cf create-service service-name basic custom-hash

-Now it’s time to push and bind to the client app.
+Now it’s time to push and bind to the client app.Go to broker-client and run

+mvn clean

+mvn package -DskipTests

 .We’ll use a CF application manifest to take care of our metadata, including binding to the HashBroker service.

 Now push the client app using : cf push

-.Once the application is running, you can test it: http://route-of-your-client-application/HashBroker/{key-name}
+.Once the application is running, you can test it:

+http://route-of-your-client-application/HashBroker/{key-name}

 This is PUT operation

 Now put some value in this key for ex {"value":"bar"}

-Now perform the GET call on the key to fetch the value http://route-of-your-client-application/HashBroker/{key-name} it will return value.
+Now perform the GET call on the key to fetch the value

+http://route-of-your-client-application/HashBroker/{key-name} it will return value.